Try to avoid cancelling casts for your important combo skills:

 During the final 10% try to stack up shades on your group to provide some extra barrier to allies before moving out of the bubble to “push the buttons”.
 Dhuum will still take damage during the final 10%, even when he is untargetable.

 Should you be kiting, you can use to help mitigate the damage from the bombs, .
-You can also use a combination of Scepter auto-attacks and Shade placement to grab aggro of the Messengers without a problem.
+You can also use a combination of Scepter auto attacks and Shade placement to grab aggro from the Messengers without a problem.

 Use to spread soft CC to the shields to help break their bars. should be able to break all of the shields.
 Obviously, you can also use to clear the Swords as well.

 You can share Stability with before Conjured Amalgamate smashes his arm into the ground.

 If you have poorly placed protective Shields or a lack of shields during Conjured Amalgamate's Clap attack or wall of doom, you can use Barrier to help your subgroup survive.